Zettlr/zettlr-docs/docs/en/getting-started/a-note-on-security.md

 If you really want to download a template from the internet, **make sure to have someone you trust with technical experience verify that the document is safe before you use it**!

+!!! note

-> **Rule of thumb**: Even if a colleague sends you a template, make sure to double-check it, since your colleague may have accidentally downloaded a harmful template and overlooked the malicious code.
+    **Rule of thumb**: Even if a colleague sends you a template, make sure to double-check it, since your colleague may have accidentally downloaded a harmful template and overlooked the malicious code.

 ## Code Execution During Import and Export